YunoHost/issues/README.md

    - If you were performing an action from the webadmin or the CLI and want some support, you can post about it on our forum (https://forum.yunohost.org/) or our chat room (https://yunohost.org/help).
    - If you were performing an action from the webadmin or the CLI and encountered what you think is a bug, you are on the right place!
 Carefully follow the issue template, for better efficiency.
    - If you want to request an app to be packaged for YunoHost, please refer to the [apps wishlist](https://yunohost.org/apps_wishlist).
 You can [add it](https://github.com/yunohost/doc/blob/master/pages/02.applications/04.wishlist/apps_wishlist.md) if it is not already listed.
-   - If you are requesting a feature for YunoHost, you are on the right place!
+   - If you are requesting a feature for YunoHost, you are in the right place!
 Use the dedicated template and be as precise as possible in your description of the feature.
    - When in doubt, post here and we will figure it out together.